A4200 road: 1899 – Sir John Barbirolli was born

 Sir John Barbirolli, the conductor and cellist, was born in Southampton Row on 2 December 1899.
 A commemorative blue plaque was placed on the wall of the Bloomsbury Park Hotel in May 1993 to mark his birthplace.

 1907 – Institute of Education moving buildings

-In 1907 the Institute of Education moved to its first purpose-built building on Southampton Row.
+In 1907, the Institute of Education moved to its first purpose-built building on Southampton Row.
 In 1938, the Institute moved to the Senate House complex of the University of London on Malet Street, not far away to the northwest.

 1933 – Leó Szilárd insight

-On 12 September 1933, the Hungarian physicist Leó Szilárd, an exile from Nazi Germany, was crossing Southampton Row at the junction with Russell Square when he had an insight that changed the course of history.
-He realised that splitting an atom with a neutron could produce further neutrons which themselves could also split atoms, leading to a chain reaction and a massive release of energy.
-This led directly to the development of the atomic bomb and nuclear energy.
+On 12 September 1933, the Hungarian physicist Leó Szilárd, an exile from Nazi Germany, was crossing Southampton Row at the junction with Russell Square when he conceived the idea of a nuclear chain reaction, which led directly to the development of nuclear weapons and nuclear power.

 1953 – beginning of the Sue Ryder Care charity

 The Sue Ryder Care charity, established in 1953, is registered at 114–118 Southampton Row.